Maximilian Schell: 1955–1959: Early work and theater roles

-Judgment at Nuremberg (1961)
+1960–1979: Breakthrough and acclaim

 In 1959, Schell acted in the role of a defence attorney on a live TV production, Judgment at Nuremberg, a fictionalized re-creation of the Nuremberg War Trials, in an edition of Playhouse 90.
 His performance in the TV drama was considered so good that he and Werner Klemperer were among the only members of the original cast selected to play the same parts in the 1961 film version.
 He won the Academy Award for Best Actor, which was the first win for a German-speaking actor since World War II.

-After winning the New York Film Critics award for his role, Schell recalled the pride he felt upon receiving a letter from his older sister Maria Schell, who was already an award-winning actress:
+After winning the New York Film Critics award for his role, Schell recalled the pride he felt upon receiving a letter from his older sister Maria Schell, who was already an award-winning actress, "I received the most wonderful letter from Maria.
+She wrote, 'Now, when you have my letter in your hand, a beautiful day is coming for you.
+I will be with you, proud, because I knew such recognition would come one day, leading to something even greater and better ... not only because you are close to me but because I count you among the truly great actors, and it is wonderful that besides that you are my brother.'
+Maria and I are very close".

 According to Reimer, Schell gave a "bravura performance," where he tried to defend his clients, Nazi judges, "by arguing that all Germans share a collective guilt" for what happened.
 Biographer James Curtis notes that Schell prepared for his part in the movie by "reading the entire forty-volume record of the Nuremberg trials."
-Author Barry Monush describes the impact of Schell's acting:
+Author Barry Monush describes the impact of Schell's acting, "Again, on the big screen, he was nothing short of electrifying as the counselor whose determination to place the blame for the Holocaust on anyone else but his clients, and brings morality into question".

 Producer-director Stanley Kramer assembled a star-studded ensemble cast which included Spencer Tracy and Burt Lancaster.
 They "worked for nominal wages out of a desire to see the film made and for the opportunity to appear in it," notes film historian George McManus.
 Actor William Shatner remembers that, prior to the actual filming, "we understood the importance of the film we were making."
 It was nominated for eleven Academy Awards, winning two.
 In 2011, Schell appeared at a 50th anniversary tribute to the film and his Oscar win, held in Los Angeles at the Academy of Motion Picture Arts and Sciences, where he spoke about his career and the film.